 Prevalence of temperature-related illness in population

-We estimated the prevalence of temperature-related illness in U.S. households using sample weights provided by the EIEA.
+We estimated the prevalence of temperature-related illness in U.S. households using sample weights provided by the EIA.
 Figure 1 compares the inferred number of households affected by heat-related, cold-related, or any temperature-related illness in 2015 and 2020.
 Like the global and national trends discussed in Section 1.1, we find that cold-related hazards were more widespread than heat-related ones.
 While overall the number of households with any temperature-related illness represents less than 1% of the total population, this still means that nearly 2 million households report needing medical attention for temperature related illness annually in the United States.

-Figure 1: Prevalence of temperature-related illness in U.S. households based on the 2015 and 2020 Residential Energy Consumption Survey conducted by the U.S. Energy Information Administration.
+Figure 1: Prevalence of temperature-related illness in U.S. households by a) survey year and b) state.
 We calculated population estimates and standard errors from sample weights and replicate weights as recommended by the EIA (EIA 2019; 2023).
 Error bars represent the 95% confidence interval.

 Predicting temperature-related illness

-We constructed machine learning models to predict temperature-related illness.
+We constructed machine learning models to predict any temperature-related illness.
 Figure 2a) shows the performance of all model iterations along three performance metrics: balanced accuracy, recall, and precision.
 Each bar represents machine learning models trained from the same set of input features, class imbalance scheme, and machine learning algorithm, a total of 80 models.
 The error bars represent the 95% confidence interval, which we calculated from 30 bootstrapped sample iterations, each with a different training and test data split.
 Generally, about half of the machine learning models performed better than a naïve model.
 Many of the poor performing models did not converge during model training.
 For well-performing models, the balanced accuracy and recall range from 70 to 85%.
 In comparison, the model precision is quite low, around 5%.
 This means that the models produce many false positives – households that we incorrectly predicted would have temperature-related illness.

 Figure 2b) compares the best model performance from each input group.
 For the “Climate + Demographics” model the best machine learning algorithm was penalized discriminant analysis with SMOTE sub-sampling.
 For the “+ Buildings” model, the best machine learning algorithm was stochastic gradient boosting with up-sampling.
-We find a 13% increase in balanced accuracy, 15% increase in recall, and 3% increase in precision.
+We find that including detailed building characteristics as model inputs gives a 13% increase in balanced accuracy, 15% increase in recall, and 3% increase in precision.
 These results are statistically significant with a p < 0.001 and have a moderate to strong effect size.